Best Bike Lock of 2023: Strong and Practical

 As I’ve already said, the best bike locks won’t just protect your bike.
 They'll also be easy for you to use on a daily basis.

 Your individual circumstances are very important here.
-They include how expensive your bike is, where and how you use it, and how much money you can afford to spend.
+They include what type of bike you ride, how expensive it is, where and how you use it, and how much money you can afford to spend.

-In Step 2 I’ll introduce the various different types of bike locks and show you how to choose one that suits your individual needs.
+In Step 2 I’ll introduce the various different types of bike locks and show you how to choose the lock type that suits your individual needs.

 And in Step 3 I’ll explain how to choose the right size lock for the type of bike you ride and how you like to secure it.